zstackio/zstack/README.md

 In terms of complexity, ZStack sticks to the design principles of APIs managing everything, full automation, self-managed services, no hardware lockin, and user-friendly query APIs, providing a software easy to setup and long-term operation.

-In terms of stability, ZStack was born with a plugin system that adding or removing features will not impact existing code, a workflow engine that can rollback completed changes on error, a cascade framework that can spread an operation from a resource to dependent resources, and three rigorous automated testing systems that guard every single feature, solving the stability issue in architectural designs.
+In terms of stability, ZStack was born with a plugin system that adding or removing features will not impact existing codes, a workflow engine that can rollback completed changes on error, a cascade framework that can spread an operation from a resource to dependent resources, and three rigorous automated testing systems that guard every single feature, solving the stability issue in architectural designs.

-Besides, ZStack is extremely scale that a single management node is capable of managing hundreds of thousands of physical servers, managing millions of virtual machines, and serving tens of thousands of concurrent API requests, particular suitable for building large, scalable public clouds.
+Besides, ZStack is extremely scalable that a single management node is capable of managing hundreds of thousands of physical servers, managing millions of virtual machines, and serving tens of thousands of concurrent API requests, particular suitable for building large-scale public clouds.

 ## Installation